 - Porcelain crowns – where the dentist restores the chewing surface of teeth with a porcelain substitute

-- Inlays and onlays – when a restoration is created to fit the specific shape of a cavity and cemented in place
+- Inlays and onlays – when the restoration is created to fit the specific shape of a cavity and cemented in place

-The range of treatments that we will recommend will depend on your current situation.
-We will discuss what is necessary to bring your mouth back to health.
-While the aim of a full mouth reconstruction is not primarily cosmetic, we will make that your smile functions properly and also looks beautiful.
+The range of treatments that we recommend depends on your current situation.
+We discuss what is necessary to bring your mouth back to health.
+While full-mouth reconstruction is not primarily cosmetic, we will make your mouth function properly and your smile look beautiful.

 Should You Get A Full-Mouth Reconstruction?

-A full-mouth reconstruction is not suitable for every patient.
-It mainly benefits those who are missing a large number of their teeth either because of an accident, decay, or illness.
+Full-mouth reconstruction is not suitable for every patient.
+It mainly benefits those who are missing a large number of teeth because of an accident, decay, or illness.

 Schedule An Appointment Today!